 Three Army wrestlers train in Laramie facility

-Kyle coached the lower and middle weights in UW's program, helping two Pokes to all-conference finishes at the NCAA West Regional this past season.
+Kyle coaches the lower and middle weights in UW's program, helping two Pokes to all-conference finishes at the NCAA West Regional this past season.
 Under Kyle's tutelage, junior Tyler Cox won his first conference crown at 125 pounds, while redshirt freshman Cole Mendenhall was second at 141 pounds.
 Cox won 29 matches during the year, including a trip to the NCAA Championships, while Mendenhall led all starters with 11 falls.

-Kyle had a great season in 2012-13 with the success of Cox, who was an All-America finisher at 125 .
-Kyle was instrumental in his success, helping the wrestler spend spent much of the season ranked in the top 20 of his weight class and win 35 matches, tied for the best mark on the team.
+Kyle had a great season in 2012-13 with the success of Cox, who was an All-America finisher at 125.
+Kyle was instrumental in his success, helping the wrestler spend much of the season ranked in the top 20 of his weight class and win 35 matches, tied for the best mark on the team.
 Kyle also coached senior McCade Ford to a Western Wrestling Conference title at 141 pounds, helping UW win its fourth-straight conference title.

 During the 2011-12 campaign, Kyle was an huge part of UW's place among the nation's best programs.
 Wyoming captured a third-straight West Regional team title with four Cowboys standing atop the podium, and continued that success at the NCAA Championships.
 UW finished 19th overall.
 He previously served as the head coach for the Cowboy Wrestling Club and as a volunteer assistant coach for UW.